Chalam (writer): Birth and childhood

-Gudipati Venkata Chalam was born on 18 May 1894 in Krishna district in India.
+Gudipati Venkata Chalam was born on 18 May 1894, in Krishna district, India.
 His mother was Venkata Subbamma and his father was Kommuri Sambasivarao.
 He was mainly raised in Tenali after his maternal grandfather adopted him and changed his surname from "Kommuri" to "Gudipati".
 He was an avid practitioner of Hindu rituals and committed himself to an exhaustive study of Hindu epics as well as Hindu doctrinal teachings.
 The way his father abused his mother made an indelible impression on his young mind.
 Besides this, the manner in which his sister "Ammanni" (Venkata Ramanamma, Dulla) was coerced into an arranged marriage also made him concentrate on the difficulties that women faced in society.

 Education, marriage and employment

 Chalam joined Pithapuram Maharaja College in 1911.
 At that time, he was attracted by the preachings of Raghupati Venkata Ratnam Naidu—a social reformer and the founder of Brahma Samaj in Andhra Pradesh.
 Chalam went to Chennai to study for his Bachelor of Arts degree.
 Before joining the college, he was married to Chitti Ranganayakamma.
 During his stay in Chennai, he got his wife admitted into a convent for her education and used to drop her at school on his bicycle.
 Chalam stopped wearing the sacred thread (Yagnopaveetham) and started incorporating non-vegetarian food into his diet (Brahmins were strict vegetarians).
 He mingled with members of all castes which infuriated his relatives and more so his father-in-law who banished him from entering his house.
 At the time, Chalam's wife's age was merely 13.
 When his mother-in-law died, Chalam and his friends were not allowed in his father-in-law's house for the funeral, and were served food outside.

 After completing his studies in Madras, Chalam joined in a job as tutor in Kakinada and started participating in the Brahma Samaj activities.
 He worked as a teacher in Karimnagar then joined in a job with Teacher's Training College in Rajahmundry.
 He later became a school inspector.
 About his job, Chalam wrote in his famous book "Musings" (in Telugu language) (Page 72, 5th Print in 2005) as follows:

-I am a stone, slave of the government, school inspector and for the poor mice like teachers, I am the cat.
+"I am a stone, slave of the government, school inspector and for the poor mice like teachers, I am the cat."